Skip to main content

 },

-// The external data source spec describing the data source of trading termination (object)
+// The external data source spec describing the data source of trading termination. (object)

 dataSourceSpecForTradingTermination: {},

-// that should be used as settlement data.
+// Name of the property in the source data that should be used as settlement data.

 // If it is set to "prices.BTC.value", then the Future will use the value of